akaabdullahmateen/roadmap/css/concepts/index.md

 | List attribute selector        | `[attr~="value"]` | Value is a space-separated list, one of which matches the specified string.   |
 | Hyphenated attribute selector  | `[attr|="value"]` | Value either matches, or starts with and is immediately followed by a hyphen. |

-### Pseudo-classes

-A pseudo-class is a keyword added to a selector that describes a specific state of the selected element.
-A pseudo-class consists of a colon followed by the pseudo-class identifier.
-A functional pseudo-class is additionally followed by a pair of parenthesis which enclose the arguments.
-The element that a pseudo-class is attached to is called the *anchor element*.

 ### Pseudo-elements

 A pseudo-element is a keyword added to a selector that described a specific part of the selected element.
 A pseudo-element consists of double colons followed by the pseudo-element identifier.
 Although, most browsers also support the single colon syntax for pseudo-elements, it is recommended to use the double colons syntax for pseudo-elements, to distinguish them from pseudo-classes.
 A selector can contain at most one pseudo-element, and it must appear after any other syntax in the selector.